kentling/getting-and-cleaning-data-course-project/CodeBook.md

 The first row is the variable names, with subject and activity as identifier.

-  - Subject
+  - subject
-  An integer from 1-30
+  	- An integer from 1-30

   - activity
 	- `WALKING`: subject was walking